 - The Renewable Purchase Obligations (RPO) and its Compliance Regulation

-The government’s initiatives are the major driving force in India to promote the Wind Energy sector, which will be providing growth to the Indian Composites industry.
+The Government’s initiatives are the major driving force in India to promote the Wind Energy sector, which will be providing for the growth of the Indian Composites Industry.

-India plays an important role for composites penetration in the Automotive Industry because of high motorcycle and passenger vehicles production.
+India plays an important role for Thermoplastics and Thermoset Composites penetration in the Automotive Industry because of demand and adoption by OEMs.
 According to the World Bank report, India has 18 motor vehicles/1000 people, while in China it hovers around 69 as compared to 786 in North America, indicating significant growth potential.
-In 2015, the Indian Mass Transportation industry grew for the fifth consecutive year.
-It is estimated that Indian Railways consumes approximately 10,000 MT of composites for Battery Boxes, Trays, Roof ceiling, Glass shutters, and some other applications.
-The Government of India regulation states that 30% of components should be locally outsourced by the supplier in the Aerospace Industry.
+In 2018.

-The Indian automotive industry has attracted Foreign Direct Investment (FDI) worth a value of US $ 15.06 billion during the period April 2000 to March 2016.
+The Indian automotive industry has attracted Foreign Direct Investment (FDI) worth value of USD 15.06 billion during the period April 2000 to March 2016.
+However, a fall of -36.31% in FDI inflows in the Indian automobile industry is witnessed to USD 1609.3 million during 2016-17 over 2015-16.
 The Government of India allows 100 per cent FDI under the automatic route.